ankitpati/hosts/readme_template.md

 unified hosts file during the update process.
 A sample `blacklist` is included, and may be modified as you desire.

-  * NOTE: The `blacklist` is not tracked by git, so any changes you make won't be overridden when you `git pull`   this repo from `origin` in the future.
+  * NOTE: The `blacklist` is tracked by git, so any changes you make will be overridden when you `git pull`   this repo from `origin` in the future.

 ### How do I include my own custom domain mappings?